jonathanhuston/diamondchess/Docs/index.md

 The computer's playing strength can be Terrible, Novice, Passable, or Creative.

+If you're promoting a pawn, you have a few seconds to click through the possible pieces (queen, knight, rook, bishop).

 That's it!
 Have fun!

 If you're just learning chess, <a href="https://lichess.org">lichess.org</a> is a good place to start.